 District Annual Meetings are commonly larger events which include many elements of an International Annual Meeting.
 These require greater attention to contracting and space requirements due to their financial implications.
 Nearly all District Meetings are jointly hosted by the District and local arrangements committee from the local Section.
 Having procedures for these meetings is a District responsibility.
 They involve complexities that are expensive to address: audio visual, wifi, exhibit hall set-up, power, food & beverage, room attrition, deposits, liquidated damages, etc.

 Each of our Districts hosts one (or more) Annual Meeting(s) and we try to coordinate ITE International and Executive Committee involvement with each of them.
 Districts are asked to stay within a window of time so as not to overlap with one another.
-Information on those windows, budget, and registration information for each of the Districts is available here.
-Guidance may be available on your District website.
+Information on the District windows is available here.
+Guidance may be available on you District website.

 International ITE Annual Meetings involve collaboration with Districts and Sections.
 Some of the key aspects are noted below.